oliverpaisley/oliverpaisley.github.io/about-me.md

 ---
 layout: page
 title: About Me
 summary: "My full name is Oliver Joseph di Leonardo Paisley.
-I'm 24 years old and I live in northern California.
+I'm 27 years old and I live and work in the San Francisco Bay Area.
 I graduated in June 2015 with a B.S. in general statistics from the University of California, Davis."
 permalink: /about-me/
 ---